Risa Alyson Cooper

 Director of Operations

 Jodi is a passionate mother, wife and professional who strives to find value and meaning in both her personal and professional life.
 Over the last 10 years, she has provided success and growth to various Jewish organizations in the Canadian Jewish community.
 Holding both programming and management positions at: Canadian Young Judaea, Canada Israel Experience, The Bronfman Israel Experience Centre in Montreal and The House.
 She loves to teach and travel and has had the privilege of engaging and leading hundreds of participants in meaningful experiences on trips through Birthright, Westcoast and the March of the living.
 She recently pursued another passion of hers and received her certification as a life coach.
 Jodi believes strongly that every individual has the potential to impact and change their lives and the world.
 Working at Shoresh allows her the opportunity to grow and take steps in that direction.

 Youth and Family Program Associate

-Chavva-Tal is a student at George Brown College, having studied Early Childhood Education and recently graduated from ASL and Deaf Studies, and she is now pursuing Child and Youth Counselling.
 Chavva-Tal’s passions about promoting urban environmental sustainability and food insecurity awareness are shown through her work with GoodFood Help and Project Fresh; working with low income citizens of the Greater Toronto Area.
-She nurtures her Jewish Identity through participation in Toronto’s jewish community events, and facilitating workshops that bridge the gap about Environmental Education and Spirituality.
-Chavva-Tal’s favourite vegetable is Brussel Sprouts, prepared in any shape or form!
+She nurtures her Jewish identity through participation in Toronto’s Jewish community events, and facilitating workshops that bridge the gap about Environmental Education and Spirituality.
+Chavva-Tal’s favourite vegetable is the Brussel Sprout, prepared in any shape or form!